shashankms9/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03b-SQL_HA_Infrastructure_Deployment.md

 	       Add-Computer -DomainName $domain -Credential $credential -Restart -Force
 	       ```

-      - Rerun the steps of the current task from the beginninig
+      - Rerun the steps of the current task from the beginninig.
+	- If you get any error made the changed in artifactsLocationSasToken

+	      ```
+	         "_artifactsLocationSasToken": {
+            "defaultValue": "",
+            "type": "String"
+        }
+	       ```

 ### Task 5: Deploy a jump host